qcod/laravel-imageup/README.md

         return User::create($request->all());
     }
 }
 ```
+> Make sure to run `php artisan storage:link` to see the images from public storage disk

 ## Image Field options

 ImageUp gives you tons of customization on how the upload and resize will be handled from defined field options, following are the things you can customize: